 Where are the roots of religious liberty?

-Religious liberty is inherent in our very humanity, hard-wired into each and every one of us by our Creator.
-Religious liberty is also prior to the state itself.
-It is not merely a privilege that the government grants us and that can be taken away at will.
+The right to religious liberty arises from our human dignity and is, as it were, hard-wired into each and every one of us by our Creator.
+This right is also prior to the state itself.
+It is not merely a privilege that the government grants us and can take away at will.

 How have religious liberty questions affected other religious bodies?